ippontech/blog-usa/posts/stargate.md

 }
 ```

+The query should output something like below:

 ![Output](https://raw.githubusercontent.com/Falydoor/blog-usa/stargate/images/2021/01/stargate-2.png)

-What makes GraphQL shine is that you can define which fields to retrieve directly in your query which simplify things a lot when querying complex APIs.
+What makes GraphQL great is that you can define which fields to retrieve directly in your query to simplifies things a lot when querying complex APIs.

-More details on how to use the GraphQL API can be found on the [documentation](https://stargate.io/docs/stargate/1.0/developers-guide/graphql-using.html).
+More details on how to use the GraphQL API can be found [here](https://stargate.io/docs/stargate/1.0/developers-guide/graphql-using.html).

 ## REST API